 Tell Congress: Support People with Disabilities Worldwide

-This week, the Senate will hold a second hearing on the United Nations Convention on the Rights of Persons with Disabilities.
-In July 2009, the United States signed but did not ratify CRPD.
+In July 2009, the United States signed but did not ratify the United Nations Convention on the Rights of People with Disabilities (CRPD).
 The Convention is based on the ideals of the Americans with Disabilities Act, intended to empower persons with disabilities to be independent and productive citizens.
 The need for this treaty is great - 650 million people, some 10 percent of the world's population, live with a disability.
 Now is the time to urge your Senators to ratify the Convention and support people with disabilities worldwide.

 Watch a video from URJ's Kutz Camp on the importance of supporting people with disabilities worldwide: